iSyser/AoE2DE_UGC_Guide/docs/general/xs/functions/index.md

 Parameters:

-1.  `#!cpp int dataType`: The [cOffset constants](../constants/#1-readwrite "Jump To: XS > Constant Reference > Read/Write Constants") can be used to specify the datatype used for the offset.
+1.  `#!cpp int dataType`: The [cOffset constants](../constants/#1-readwrite "Jump To: XS Scripting > Constant Reference > Read/Write Constants") can be used to specify the datatype used for the offset.
 Integers and floats are 4 bytes long, vectors are 12 bytes long and strings can be of variable length (specified by the 32 bit int preceeding the chars of the string)
 2. (Optional) `#!cpp bool forward`: Default: `#!cpp true`.
 Setting this to `#!cpp false` will make the file position move back

 Moves the file position forward (or backward) relative to the current file position, and by an amount of bytes equivalent to reading the given data type

-### 6.7. xsOpenFile
+### 6.7. xsOpenFile { #xsOpenFile }

 Returning Type: `#!cpp bool`